Christoph33one/my-first-project/README.md

 - When validating my css mark up, I had erros as to using a % value for letter-spacing.
 To clear the error, I changed the value tp px.

 - When validating my html mark up, an error flagged up (header open).
-The issue was that I had wrapped a h1 elment around an icon.
-I believed wrapping an icon in a h1 would be the best practice for styling purposes.
-I researched using W3schools https://www.w3schools.com/ to get an understaning to styling icons in css.
-To solve this error, I removed the h1 element and left it in it's original anchor tag.
+The issue was that I had wrapped a h1 element around an icon within the header on all pages.
+I believed wrapping an icon in a h1 would be the best practice for styling purposes in css.
+Once I had researched through W3schools https://www.w3schools.com/ to get an understanding to adding Icons into the html and what elements to use on them I went back and solved this error, I removed the h1 element and left it in it's original anchor tag, then in my css, I selevted the anchor element for styling aloing with it's class name.

--
+# Depoyment

+- You will find the repository to The Project Podcast in Github.
+With the Github plateform, you can create a respoitory file and then link this file to a Gitpod workspace, just by clicking the green button in the top rght hand corner

+- The Podcast Project was developed through the Gitpod platform. https://www.gitpod.io/